 The Upper School is the largest section of the Junior King’s community and a thriving, vibrant and flourishing part of the school.
 With a pupil base comprised of children from both the UK and abroad, Upper School students are immediately distinctive by the blazer that they wear on a daily basis as they take their first steps into a more ‘secondary school’ style teaching environment.

 There are normally approximately four forms in each year group.
-Year 7 is of parallel academic ability and is set for Maths, English and Languages and in Year 8 there are three parallel Common Entrance forms that are set for Maths, English, Languages and Sciences, and one Scholarship class that is taught independently other than in Maths, which is set within the year group.
+Year 7 is of parallel academic ability and is set for Maths, English and Languages and in Year 8 there are four Common Entrance forms that are set for Maths, English, Languages and Sciences.
 Setting in these subjects ensures that all students can access the curriculum and learn at a pace that is suitable to their current development.
 Continuous assessment is used formatively throughout the year by departments and the culture of close communication allows students to move between sets if deemed appropriate to their needs.
 Each form has two form tutors who provide excellent pastoral support and strong links with home.